Step 1) Verify & Secure Your Brand Name

 Read the instructions at the top carefully and understand what it's asking before you fill it out.

 This is a declarative statement for the public record that discloses the basic details of your company including name, address, contact information, registered agent information, etc.

 Filing Fee: $100

-In Wyoming, as in just about everywhere else in the nation, your company needs an EIN or FEIN (Federal Employer Identification Number) to legally conduct business, process taxes, hire employees, set up business bank accounts, and so forth.
+In Wyoming, as in just about everywhere else in the nation, your company needs an EIN or FEIN (Federal Employer Identification Number) to conduct business, process taxes, hire employees, set up business bank accounts, and so forth.

 While there are other ways to apply you can get your EIN free or charge, quick, and easy directly through the IRS Website.

 There are so many options with local, state, and national banks/credit unions so make sure to do your homework.
 Don’t just set up shop where you already conduct personal banking because they may not have the best deals by a long shot.

 Furthermore, it’s absolutely critical that your brand’s finances are separated from any and all other accounts.
 It should be a single stream funneling into your accounting software.
 To start brushing up, check out this neat Checking Accounts article that breaks down some of the basics.

 It also, “defines each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.” It’s about being professional and building structure into your goals.

-To get started, consider checking out this savvy Operating Agreement Tool which you can customize yourself.
+Furthermore, it supersedes any state default rules in cases where there’s a misunderstanding or problems arising in your LLC.
+To get started, consider checking out an online Operating Agreement Tool which you can customize yourself.